-&lt;sup>1 CACs - CACs are provided by property owners when Council grants development rights through rezoning.
+1 CACs - CACs are provided by property owners when Council grants development rights through rezoning.
 CACs typically come in two forms: in-kind onsite amenities and cash contributions.
 CACs may be applied to a wide range of amenities including those that are not DCL eligible such as new or expanded recreation, cultural and social facilities, libraries, and fire halls.
 DCLs (Development Cost Levies) are paid by property developers based on square footage and are a source of revenue for City facilities such as parks, childcare facilities, social and non-profit housing, and engineering infrastructure.
+In 2024, new legislation introduced changes to this longstanding funding framework via Bills 46 and 47; use of the new tool of Development Cost Charges (DCCs) is still being reviewed at the City Finance level.